 Evaluation of genetic structuring of California sea cucumber (Parastichopus californicus) across transfer zones in British Columbia

-Currently, an Introductions and Transfers Licence is required both for between and within zone transfer activities of sea cucumbers in British Columbia.
-The present study will assess the genetic structure of the California sea cucumber (Parastichopus californicus), and compare the location of genetic discontinuities with current STZ boundaries.
-More broadly, information on their genetic structure will also contribute important spatial information for informing fisheries management and the design of Marine Protected Area (MPA) networks.
-The results of this project will contribute to science advice that can be used to enhance the scientific basis for shellfish transfer zones and the sustainable management of the shellfish aquaculture industry.
+Typically an Introductions and Transfers Licence is required both for between and within zone transfer activities of sea cucumbers in British Columbia.
+The present study assessed the genetic structure of the California sea cucumber (Parastichopus californicus), and compared the location of genetic discontinuities with the current STZ boundaries.
+More broadly, information on their genetic structure also contributed important spatial information for informing fisheries management and the design of Marine Protected Area (MPA) networks.
+The results of this project can contribute to science advice that can be used to enhance the scientific basis for shellfish transfer zones and the sustainable management of the shellfish aquaculture industry.

 2015 - 2017

 Research Scientist, Fisheries and Oceans Canada, Pacific Biological Station, Pacific Region